mtlynch/mtlynch.io/_pages/hiring-content-writers/5-terminating-writers.md

 ## Keys to a good termination

+* Remain objective
-* Stick to objective facts
+* Stick to facts
 * Focus on the writing rather than the person
 * Avoid injecting insults or negative personal feelings about their work

+So don't ever say, "Your writing is terrible, and I hate you."
+Instead, "Your writing unfortunately doesn't match the style I'm looking for, and I don't feel that we communicate well."

 If you're on a platform like Upwork, you especially want to avoid acrimonious terminations because then the client will write you a review that says you're an unreasonable client and you'll make it harder on yourself to hire freelancers in the future.